CPrompt/pyTimeWall/README.md

 # pyTimeWall
-A Wallpaper changer for XFCE using Python, 8-bit wallpapers and Night, Twilight and Daylight times from timeanddate.com
+A Wallpaper changer using Python, 8-bit wallpapers and Night, Twilight and Daylight times from timeanddate.com

 #--------------------------------------------------
 		        SETUP
 #--------------------------------------------------
-The script assumes that the wallpapers and both the .py and .sh scripts are in the same directory.
+The script assumes that the wallpapers and the pyTimeWall.py script are in the same directory.

 1. First you need to get the URL to pull the times for your area.